ficusjs/ficusjs/site/src/stores.md

 layout: main.njk
 title: FicusJS documentation - Stores
 ---
-# Stores
+# Stores <span class="fd-deprecated" style="font-size: 1rem">Deprecated</span>

+Stores have been replaced with [application state](/app-state/) which is a simpler, less convoluted way of working with stores.

+---

 FicusJS provides a function for creating fast, lightweight stores for application state.

-To store application state outside of your components and have them react to changes, you can create a store which is shared across multiple components.
+To store application state outside of components and have them react to change, you can create a store which is shared across multiple components.

 ## Example